 Tower: The upper portion of a high-rise buildings.
 Towers should be spaced 30 metres apart, and the maximum floorplate should not exceed 850 m2 for residential buildings.
 High-Rise buildings are sometimes colloquially referred to as towers, e.g. the KPMG Tower in the Vaughan Metropolitan Centre.

-oriented development is a mixed-use residential and commercial area designed to maximize access to public transport and active transportation, to create a compact, complete community and to support safety public transport and active transportation, to create a compact, complete community and to support safety and accessibility.
+Transit-Oriented Development: A transitoriented development is a mixed-use residential and commercial area designed to maximize access to public transport and active transportation, to create a compact, complete community and to support safety and accessibility.
 As such, development is planned to accommodate compact typologies and often incorporates features to encourage these modes of transportation.